Elisabeth Davis CBT Psychotherapy

 All about Elisabeth Davis CBT Psychotherapy

-My name is Elisabeth, I am a licensed therapist specializing in CBT (Cognitive Behavioural Therapy), ACT (Acceptance and Commitment Therapy), ERP (Exposure and Response Prevention Therapy), Addictions Therapy and Group Therapy.
+My name is Elisabeth, I am a licensed therapist specializing in CBT (Cognitive Behavioural Therapy), ACT (Acceptance and Commitment Therapy), ERP (Exposure and Response Prevention Therapy), Substance Use Therapy and Group Therapy.
 Born in Toronto, Canada I completed my Master of Social Work at the University of Toronto.
 I have been living in Israel for the past 10 years dedicated to working with young adults and adults in a therapeutic setting.

 I treat people dealing with various challenges surrounding: